david-asher/electron-firebase/docs/firestore.js.md

 <a name="exp_module_firestore--firestoreDoc+write"></a>

 ### firestoreDoc#write(docPath, [contents]) ⇒ <code>Promise.&lt;DocumentReference&gt;</code> ⏏
+Creates a new document in the Firestore at the requested path, else updates an existing documentif it already exists, overwriting all fields.

 **Kind**: Exported function
 **Returns**: <code>Promise.&lt;DocumentReference&gt;</code> - DocumentReference for the docPath
 **See**: [https://firebase.google.com/docs/reference/node/firebase.firestore.DocumentSnapshot](https://firebase.google.com/docs/reference/node/firebase.firestore.DocumentSnapshot)